MagicianMido32/project-group-4/ISSUE.md

 The <strong>/<b> and <em>/<i> tags have exactly the same effect in most web browsers, but there is a fundamental difference between them: <strong> and <em> have a semantic meaning whereas <b> and <i> only convey styling information like CSS.

-While <b> can have simply no effect on a some devices with limited display or when a screen reader software is used by a blind person, <strong> will:
+While <strong> can have simply no effect on a some devices with limited display or when a screen reader software is used by a blind person, <strong> will:

     Display the text bold in normal browsers
     Speak with lower tone when using a screen reader such as Jaws